Do humans need meat for good health?

 Why might plant protein be better for health?

-The reason plant sources of protein are healthier is because the protein comes packaged with healthy nutrients.
-These nutrients include fibre, unsaturated fatty acids, vitamins, minerals and antioxidant and anti-inflammatory compounds.
-In contrast, animal protein comes packages with nutrients we know are harmful to health including saturated fat, implicated in the development of cardiovascular disease, haem iron, known to create inflammation and increase the risk of cardiovascular disease and type 2 diabetes, higher levels of advanced glycation end products, implicated in a number of chronic diseases, including dementia.
-Animal protein is also devoid of fibre and other beneficial anti-inflammatory compounds and this results in gut dysbiosis, an overgrowth of unhealthy gut bacteria.
+The reason plant sources of protein are healthier is because the protein comes packaged with healthy and protective nutrients.
+These nutrients include fibre, unsaturated fatty acids, vitamins, minerals, antioxidants and anti-inflammatory compounds.
+In contrast, animal protein comes packaged with nutrients we know are harmful to health including saturated fat, implicated in the development of cardiovascular disease.
+Haem iron, predominantly found in red meat, is known to create inflammation and also increases the risk of cardiovascular disease and type 2 diabetes.
+Higher levels of advanced glycation end products, compounds that are produced in meat during cooking are implicated in a number of chronic diseases, including dementia and certain cancers.
+Animal protein is also completely devoid of fibre and other beneficial anti-inflammatory compounds which appears to have a negative impact on beneficial gut bacteria and an increase in harmful gut bacteria, depending on the source of the protein.
+Certain gut bacteria utilise and convert meat into a harmful metabolite known as TMAO which is known to accelerate the onset of cardiovascular disease.
+A more recent pro-inflammatory molecule known as Neu5Gc, found within red meat, has also been identified and appears to have the potential in driving certain cancers.

 Don’t you need animal protein to gain muscle?